Ancient Maritime World VII

 Language: German/English

-It was the successes of Philip II and Alexander the Great that changed the political situation in the northern Aegean in the long term and brought the region, now largely a Macedonian sea, more into the centre of international conflicts.
-Roman dominance over the Hellenistic world then led to a long and largely peaceful period for the North Aegean, but the main maritime routes in the globalised Mediterranean world dominated by Rome had developed elsewhere.
-With the exception of the route to the Black Sea, the North Aegean was of little importance beyond the region for a long time.
-This was only to change in late antiquity, particularly with the invasion of Germanic tribes across the Black Sea, and a fundamental change finally took place with the founding of Constantinople as the second Rome and new capital of the empire until the 15th century, whereby the North Aegean not only became a core area of Roman rule, but the Aegean actually became the main sea of the Roman Empire, from then on referred to as the Byzantine Empire.
+The successes of Philip II and Alexander the Great changed the political situation in the northern Aegean in the long term and brought this now largely Macedonian sea more into the centre of international conflicts.
+Roman dominance then led to a long and mostly peaceful period for the northern Aegean, however, in a globalised Mediterranean world dominated by Rome the main maritime routes had developed elsewhere.
+Thus, with the exception of the way to the Black Sea, the northern Aegean was of minor importance for a long time.
+This was only to change in late antiquity, particularly with the invasion of Germanic tribes across the Black Sea, whereas a fundamental change took place with the founding of Constantinople.
+With the second Rome and new imperial capital until the 15th century, the northern Aegean not only became a core area of Roman rule, but the Aegean even the main sea of the Roman Empire, from then on referred to as the Byzantine Empire.

 Topics and places e.g.